quipucords/qpc/docs/source/man.rst

 Scanning
 --------

 Use the ``qpc scan start`` command to create and run a scan job from an existing scan object.
 This command scans all of the host names or IP addresses that are defined in the supplied sources of the scan object from which the job is created.
-Each instance of a scan job is assigned a unique *identifier* to identify the scan results, so that the results data can be viewed later.
+Each instance of a scan job is assigned a unique numeric *scan job identifier* to identify the scan results, so that the results data can be viewed later.
+Each instance of a scan job is also assigned a numeric *report identifier* for the generated report data.
+Because some scan jobs do not result in report generation, scan job identifiers and report identifiers might not match.

-**IMPORTANT:** If any ssh-agent connection is set up for a target host, that connection will be used as a fallback connection.
+**IMPORTANT:** If any SSH agent connection is set up for a target host, that connection will be used as a fallback connection.

 **qpc scan start --name** *scan_name*